Community in Sandpoint, Idaho

 Sandpoint is home to a wide variety of community-based organizations, including dozens of groups such as the Community Assistance League, Panhandle Alliance for Education and Greater Sandpoint Chamber of Commerce.

 Find out more about Sandpoint’s community groups, many with links to official websites.
-Click to download a directory of volunteer organizations complied by Dr. Jim Payne (224 kb PDF file).
+Click to download a directory of volunteer organizations compiled by Dr. Jim Payne.

 The area has numerous churches and religious organizations, with more than 30 in Sandpoint alone.
 Churches are located throughout the area and provide a wide range of options for spiritual enrichment.